 The following article appears in the January 2021 newsletter of the Stratford-Perth branch of Architectural Conservancy Ontario; in this version, I’ve made minor edits.

 The R.M.
 Ballantyne Ltd. textile plant was built by a thread company, which ran into financial difficulties, and was first occupied by a motor company which built a bus, that startled the horses

 The first thing to know about the R.M.
 Ballantyne Ltd. textile plant in Stratford, Ontario on Ballantyne Avenue between North Street and Front Street, is that the plant was not built by the Ballantyne family.

 Aerial view of R.M.
-Ballantyne Ltd. textile plant on Ballantyne Avenue between North Street and Front Street.
+Ballantyne Ltd. textile plant on Ballantyne Avenue between North Street and Front Street, Stratford.
 The land in this area slopes from Water Street (which runs parallel to Ballantyne Avenue) to the Avon River, indicating (with reference to the physiographic history of Southern Ontario) that a large river flowed through this area after end of last Ice Age over 10,000 years ago.
 Photo source: I believe it’s from Stratford-Perth Archives

 I was most interested to recently read an article by Thomas Joseph Dolan – the illustrious Stratford personality after whom both T.J.
 Dolan Drive and the T.J.
 Dolan Natural Area are named.
 The article, for which I do not have a date, is entitled: “Who built the plant on Ballantyne Avenue?”

 Dolan spent much of his life working at the Stratford Beacon Herald, before retiring as managing editor in December 1966.
 His article was published sometime around the late 1960s, when the Ballantyne plant was occupied by Scholar’s Choice and Harlequin Enterprises.